 What piece of advice do you wish someone had given you at the start of your career?

-The advice that I wish I would have received at the start of my career concern fiscal responsibility and financial peace strategy and planning.
-My lessons learned were through the school of hard-knocks.
+The advice that I wish I would have received at the start of my career concerns fiscal responsibility and financial peace strategy and planning.
+My lessons learned were through the school of hard knocks.

 Who are your biggest influences and people you admire and why?

 There are a number of people I admire, study, and glean from across industries and thought (too many to name of lesser to great notoriety).
 However, my biggest and THE most important influence is Jesus.
 Without my faith, I would not have connected the dots to find my life fulfilling and sustaining purpose.
 His life and examples set are the source of my strength that has defined and catapulted my success.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?

 I stand on the shoulders of my immediate and extended family as well as mentors throughout my life.
 If I must choose someone, in particular, it would be Gerry Robert and the Black Card Books family who empowered and assisted in the realization of dreams.

 What do you see as your greatest success in life?